 Q 2.
 How long did you know each other before marriage?

-Q 4.What have been the biggest challenges to overcome as a couple?
+Q 4.what are the biggest challenges to overcome as a couple?

 Q 5.
-How imp. is sharing your interests and beliefs?
+How important is sharing your interests and beliefs?